-English is a remarkably rich and diverse language; so, for those who’d like to increase their knowledge and vocabulary acumen, there are some colloquial English words and phrases to learn that should be at the top of the list for any ESL student.
 Many of these expressions we owe to Shakespeare.
-You may have already heard them, but you may not know their history or their exact meaning.
-The genesis of phrases and expressions so many of us use daily, without even thinking about them, is a fascinating journey.
+You may have already heard them, but you may not know their history or exact meaning.
+The origin of phrases and expressions so many of us still use daily, without even thinking about them, is a fascinating discovery.

-Some of the most common colloquial English words and phrases include:
+Some of the most common colloquial English words and phrases that Shakespeare invented include:

-Ever notice how candy at a kid’s birthday party disappears "in the twinkling of an eye"?
-Shakespeare used that expression in The Merchant of Venice, but this another instance where he took his inspiration from the Bible.
-That phrase appears in 1 Corinthians, and is used to describe how at the end of time, God will raise the dead for the last judgment - a concept with which Englishmen of Shakespeare's time would have been very familiar.
+- In the twinkling of an eye - Shakespeare used that expression in The Merchant of Venice, but he took his inspiration from the Bible.
+That phrase appears in 1 Corinthians and is used to describe how at the end of time, God will raise the dead for the last judgment - a concept with which people of Shakespeare's time would have been very familiar.

 So take a look at your use of language and consider where common idioms and expressions come from.
-Your life and vocabulary can be immensely enriched by the variety of English words and phrases that have found their way from Shakespeare's plays, and even the Bible, into everyday use and stayed there.
+Your life and vocabulary can be immensely enriched by the variety of colloquial English words and phrases that have found their way from Shakespeare's plays, and even the Bible, into everyday use and stayed there.